-- Development of a new communication system able to overcome the shortcomings in current ETCS and CBTC and deliver an adaptable train-to-ground communications system usable for train control applications in all market segments, using packet technologies (GPRS, EDGE, LTE, Satellite, Wi-Fi, 5G, etc.); - Safe train positioning via the development of a fail-safe, multi-sensor train-positioning system, applying GNSS technology to the current ERTMS/ETCS core and introducing the use of other new technologies (e.g. inertial sensors, mobile network positioning) or of existing on-board sensors (e.g. accelerometers, odometer sensors). - Development of smart object controllers, consisting of autonomous, complete, intelligent, self-sufficient smart equipment able to connect by standardised interfaces with control centres, on-board units or other wayside objects and communicating devices in the area.
+- Development of a new communication system able to overcome the shortcomings in current ETCS and CBTC and deliver an adaptable train-to-ground communications system usable for train control applications in all market segments, using packet technologies (GPRS, EDGE, LTE, Satellite, Wi-Fi, 5G, etc.); - Safe train positioning via the development of a fail-safe, multi-sensor train-positioning system, applying GNSS technology to the current ERTMS/ETCS core and introducing the use of other new technologies (e.g. inertial sensors, mobile network positioning) or of existing on-board sensors (e.g. accelerometers, odometer sensors).
+Usually in tunnels, the GNSS signal is lost and there is a lack of other available information, which presents a challenge to these navigation systems; technologies like GNSS repeaters or beacons have achieved success in the trials made by Transport for New South Wales (NSW) in Australia or a mix of technologies have been proposed by Sun et al.

+Development of smart object controllers, consisting of autonomous, complete, intelligent, selfsufficient smart equipment able to connect by standardised interfaces with control centres, onboard units or other wayside objects and communicating devices in the area.

-3.10.2.2.
-Traffic management evolution
+4.10.2.2 Traffic management evolution